Azure/Industrial-IoT/docs/howto-use-cert-services.md

 ![Approve Certificate](ApproveReject.png "Approve Certificate")

-5. The approval step requires a user with Approval role and with Signing rights in Azure KeyVault.
+5. The approval step requires a user with 'Approver' role and with signing rights in Azure Key Vault.
 In the typical workflow the Approver and Requester role should be assigned to different users.
 6. Approve or Reject the certificate request to start or cancel the actual creation of the key pair and the signing operation.
 The new key pair is created and stored securely in Azure Key Vault until downloaded by the certificate requester.
 The resulting certificate with public key is signed by the CA. These operations may take a few seconds to finish.

 ![View Key Pair](ViewKeyPair.png "View Key Pair")

 7. The resulting private key (PFX or PEM) and certificate (DER) can be downloaded from here in the format selected as binary file download.
 A base64 encoded version is also available, e.g. to copy paste the certificate to a command line or text entry.
 8. Once the private key is downloaded and stored securely, it can be deleted from the service with the `Delete Private Key` button.
-The certificate with public key remains available for future use.
+The certificate with the public key remains available for future use.
 9. Due to the use of a CA signed certificate, the CA cert and CRL should be downloaded here as well.
 10. Now it depends on the OPC UA device how to apply the new key pair.
 Typically, the CA cert and CRL are copied to a `trusted` folder, while the public and private key of the application certificate is applied to a `own` folder in the certificate store.
 Some devices may already support 'Server Push' for Certificate updates.
 Please refer to the documentation of your OPC UA device.